-Chapter 11 Setting a GHG Target
+Chapter 10 Setting a GHG Target

-Setting targets is a routine practice that helps ensure that an issue has senior management's attention and is factored into relevant decisions about the services provided, and the materials and technologies to use.
+Setting targets is a routine practice that helps ensure that an issue has senior management's attention and is factored into relevant decisions about the services provided, and the materials and technologies used.
 Often, an organizational GHG emission reduction target is the logical follow-up to developing a GHG inventory.